 EASY PAYMENT METHOD

 You can buy bus ticket and refill metro card on the same platform using your credit card or apple pay.

 I interviewed people from ages 24 to 32 who use apps such as NJ Transit, Google Maps, City Mapper, NY MTA to commute from NJ to NY.

-Here are some of the relevant questions asked during the interview which helped me have a better understating of the user needs and pain points.
+Here are some of the relevant questions asked during the interview that helped me to have a better understating of the user needs and pain points.

 - When you are on your trip, are there any challenges you face accessing public transportation?